mikkelee/Gedcom-Framework/README.md

 A number of classes to ease GEDCOM 5.5-manipulation in Cocoa through layers of abstraction:

+* GEDCOM text <=> GCNode <=> GCRecord
-* Lowest are the GCNodes, a simple representation of the nested structure of GEDCOM data.
+* Lowest are the GCNodes, a simple representation of the nested structure of GEDCOM text data.
-* Above GCNodes are GCRecords.
+* Above GCNodes are GCRecords, which allow for more abstracted data access, including automatic handling of value types, references, etc.

+Currently, GCNodes are fully implemented; work is being done on GCRecord / GCValue / GCTag.
+See also TODO below.

+Additionally, parsing and handling of ages and dates per 5.5 spec via ParseKit; handles ranges & periods, allows for sorting.

 Example: